penina26/Customer-churn-prediction/README.md

 ## Data Exploration
-The goal of is to understand the structure, patterns, and relationships in the data.We wil first look at the distribution of data in our target variable
+**The goal of is to understand the structure, patterns, and relationships in the data.We wil first look at the distribution of data in our target variable**

 ![telco](./images/churn_class.png)

 From the plot we notice a class imbalace issue, which we try to sort later on with SMOTE, and oversampling technique
 ![telco](./images/churn_rate.png)

-2.Bar Plot
-We also look at how features are correlated to the target variable using a barplot
+**We also look at how features are correlated to the target variable using a barplot**

 ![telco](./images/churn_features.png)
+The graph shows features that are positively correlated to the target feature on the upper side while the ones that have a negative correlation on the lower side

-Trendline showing the churn rate as relates to the the tenure a customer has stayed in a company
+**Trendline showing the churn rate as relates to the the tenure a customer has stayed in a company**
 ![telco](./images/most_correlated.png)

+The Churn rate decreases with increase in tenure

-A deeper look at different cohorts of customers showing their monthly charges against total charges and thier Churn rate
+**A deeper look at different cohorts of customers showing their monthly charges against total charges and thier Churn rate**

 ![telcon](./images/total_month_charges.png)
+The company gets more venue from longer term customers compared to short term

 ## Modeling